 1. You Get A Receipt Notice

-Once you file Form I-485, USCIS typically sends a receipt notice (Form I-797C) to acknowledge that they received your application.
-This notice contains a receipt number that you can use later to track the progress of your application using the USCIS website.
+Once you file Form I-485, USCIS sends a receipt notice (Form I-797C) to acknowledge that they received your application.
+This notice contains a receipt number that you can use later to track the progress of your application on the USCIS website.

 2. You Attend A Biometrics Appointment